Design and Beam Test Results for the 2D Projective sPHENIX Electromagnetic Calorimeter Prototype: Simulations

 \section{Simulations}

 The EMCal prototype was simulated using \mbox{\sc Geant4}\xspace \cite{Agostinelli:2002hh,Allison:2006ve} version 4.10.02-patch-02, with the physics list \mbox{\sc QGSP\_BERT}.
-The simulations included an electron beam with an energy between 2 and 28 GeV and a Gaussian profile with a standard deviation of 2.5 cm.
-The beam was pointed between Towers A and B, which are located near the center of the prototype (see Figure \ref{towers}), fully covering the towers.
+The EMCal blocks were simulated following their nominal design with a uniform block density.
+The simulations included an electron beam with a Gaussian profile.
+An 8 GeV beam with a standard deviation of 8 cm was used to study the prototype's energy response as a function of position.
+To study the prototype's energy response as a function of energy, the beam had an energy between 2 and 28 GeV and a standard deviation of 2.5 cm.
+For this energy dependent study, the beam was pointed between Towers A and B, which are located near the center of the prototype (see Figure \ref{towers}).
 In the simulations, the energy deposits from the electromagnetic showers were converted into light using Birks' law \cite{Birks:1951boa} with constant $k_B = $ 0.0794 mm/MeV \cite{Hirschberg:1992xd}.
-The number of output photons was reduced by the lightguide collection efficiency and then converted to number of fired SiPM pixels taking into account the SiPM saturation.
+The number of photons collected was reduced by the light guide collection efficiency and then converted to number of fired SiPM pixels taking into account the SiPM saturation.
 The saturation was simulated by considering a Poisson distribution of photons randomly hitting the pixels and counting the total number of fired pixels.
 The mean of the Poisson distribution was proportional to the beam input energy, giving an energy dependent saturation effect.
 The number of fired pixels was converted to ADC counts and then calibrated to an input energy.
 The simulations were integrated into the sPHENIX analysis framework.